Zachary Tinkle

 Zachary Tinkle (born July 3, 2002) is an American professional stock car racing driver.
-He last competed full-time in the ARCA Menards Series East, and part-time in the ARCA Menards Series, driving the No. 11 Toyota Camry for Fast Track Racing.
+He currently competes part-time in the ARCA Menards Series, driving the No. 19 Chevrolet for Maples Motorsports, and the No. 53 Toyota for Tinkle Family Racing.

 Racing career

 Early racing career

 Tinkle would first start racing go karts and mini cup cars in the mid 2010s.
 In 2014, he would win the Rookie of the Year award in the Central States Region Super Cups.
 He would then win the series championship in 2017.

 Tinkle won the Rockford Speedway MiniCup division championship in 2016.

-In 2018, Tinkle moved to the Vore’s Welding CRA Late Model Sportsman championship, and placed 5th in the championship.
+In 2018, Tinkle moved to the Vore’s Welding CRA Late Model Sportsman championship, and placed fifth in the championship.

 In 2019, Tinkle would return to the Vore’s Welding CRA Late Model Sportsman championship, and would score two wins en route to the series championship, he would also win the 2019 CRA Late Model Sportsman Triple Crown and the 2019 Anderson Speedway McGunegill Engines Late Model Series championship.
 He is the first driver to have won all three in the same year.

 In 2020, Tinkle would run part-time in the JEG'S / CRA All-Stars Tour and would place seventh in the championship.
 He would again compete part-time in 2021.
 He would also partake in Speedweeks at New Smyrna Speedway in the Pro Late Model division, where he would score one fastest qualifier and place seventh in points.

 In 2021, Tinkle's racing career would come to a halt when his father, Brad Tinkle, had a stroke.
 Tinkle would start a GoFundMe in order to restart his racing career.